-ESU's "Full Throttle" feature allows you to play the prime mover of your GMD GMD-1 like a musical instrument.
+ESU's "Full Throttle" feature allows you to play the prime mover of your C30-7 like a musical instrument.
 When you press F9, you turn on "drive hold."
 This keeps the speed of the engine constant at whatever speed step your throttle happens to be on.
 Then as you increase the throttle, you hear the prime mover revving up.
 This sounds awesome, especially when you're trying to shove a big string of cars.

 "Full Throttle" is even neater when you throttle down, as it allows you to simulate "coasting" which is such an important part of running a real train.
 When you press F9 again you turn off "Full Throttle" and the engine will accelerate or decelerate to whatever speed step your throttle happens to be on.
 For realism it's a good idea to take note of what speed step your throttle was on when you turned on "Full Throttle" and be back at that speed step when you turn "Full Throttle" off.
-Otherwise, your GMD-1 may fly off your layout and onto the floor.
+Otherwise, your C30-7 may fly off your layout and onto the floor.

-F10 Independent Brake
+F10 Independant Brake

 F10 works just like the brakes on a real engine.
-Press F10 and you put on the brakes.
-Turn off F10 and the brakes come off, so you can start moving again.
+Press F10, the brakes apply, and your engine will gradually come to a stop.
+Turn off F10, the brakes release, and the engine gradually accelerates.
+ESU's Drive Hold feature has made the brake function more popular, so we've moved it up to F10.
 The default sound is based on composite brake shoes but if you hate your eardrums, you can change it to cast iron brake shoes and writhe in pain every time the train stops.
 Change CV165 from 0 to 1 to hear the glory that is a cast iron brake shoe.
+Note: If your loco makes sounds but won't move, make sure F10 is off because it acts like a parking brake, too.

-F11 Directional White Class Lights
+F11 Directional Class Lights